Discover Swiss Financial Secrets That Maximize Your Money!

 Note that when you change the pricing method, it generally takes one day to apply.

 The price they will pay for each transaction matters most to each investor.
 So, we will compare Fixed and Tiered pricing schemes for several stock exchanges.
+It is important to note that the location of the investors is not relevant, the pricing is done for each stock exchange.
+For example, a Swiss investor will pay the same price for a US stock than a French investor.

-I selected several stock exchanges: the Swiss Stock Exchange (SIX), the European Stock Exchange (Euronext Paris), and the New York Stock Exchange (NYSE).
+I selected various stock exchanges: the Swiss Stock Exchange (SIX), the European Stock Exchange (Euronext Paris), and the New York Stock Exchange (NYSE).
 These are the most used stock exchanges for a Swiss or European investor.

 In some cases, there are some slight differences between buying stocks and ETFs.
 When this happens, the following results will use the ETF pricing.